rahuldave/ODSCe19-epp/performant.md

 ![right, fit](https://i0.wp.com/timdettmers.com/wp-content/uploads/2014/11/modelpara1.png?resize=1025%2C626)

-- supports large models. thus better for fully connected layers
+- supports large models. thus better for fully connected layers, transformers, etc
 - might be really important in future for unsupervised learning
 - synchronization needed after each dot product with the weight matrix for both forward and backward pass.
+- but less data is transferred because of chunking in any weight matrix direction
 - See [Alex Krizhevsky](http://arxiv.org/pdf/1404.5997v2), uses data parallelism in the convolutional layers and model parallelism in the dense layers.

 ---